-A seventh grade student who fails three or more courses (English, Math, Science, Social Studies, Physical Education/Health, Music, Agricultural Education, Introduction to Computers/Keyboarding) for any two quarter grading periods shall be retained in the seventh grade for the following academic year.
+A seventh grade student who fails three or more courses for any two quarter grading periods shall be retained in the seventh grade for the following academic year.

-An eighth grade student who fails three or more courses (English, Math, Science, Social Studies, Physical Education/Health, Music, Agricultural Education, Introduction to Computers/Keyboarding) for any two quarter grading periods shall be retained in the eighth grade for the following academic year.
+An eighth grade student who fails three or more courses for any two quarter grading periods shall be retained in the eighth grade for the following academic year.